practicalmanner/scripts/README.md

 # scripts
-yea these are just obfuscated scripts
+yea these are just scripts